joshcough/MinecraftPlugins/README.md

 This project contains an API for building Minecraft Plugins in Scala.
 It is currently made up of several sub-projects, but the most important ones to know about are:

-  * core         - The main API
   * microexample - A first example of how to create a plugin in Scala.
   * examples     - Several more example plugins using the core API
+  * core         - The core API

 There are several reasons for building this API, but the three that pop to mind immediately are: